-NEW for Fall 2019!
 Criminal justice is an exciting and rewarding career choice for those who desire to find employment in a field which offers variety and new challenges on a daily basis.
 Individuals involved in criminal justice have opportunities to make contributions to their communities as well as society as a whole.
 Southwestern's criminal justice program is designed to provide students with the knowledge and skills necessary for entry-level employment in the areas of law enforcement, courts, and/or corrections.
 The program provides an interdisciplinary sequence of study merging the liberal arts and technical studies into a well-balanced curriculum.
-This program does not replace the training requirements of the Iowa Law Enforcement Academy.
+This program does not replace the training requirements of the Iowa Law Enforcement Academy (ILEA), however, completion of the program can make students eligible for the eight-week ILEA.

 - law enforcement officers (police and sheriff)